 By: Coral Minchey

-Artemis Georgia is a collaboration with Georgia Wildlife Federation and the National Wildlife Federation.
-Its mission is to engage, empower, and encourage women in conservation through hunting, fishing, and shooting sports.
-It’s supported by the Georgia R3 Initiative a cooperative effort between Georgia Wildlife Federation, Georgia Department of Natural Resources Wildlife Resources Division, National Wild Turkey Federation, Georgia Chapter of Safari Club International, and Ducks Unlimited.
+The Georgia R3 Initiative is a cooperative effort between Georgia Wildlife Federation, Georgia Department of Natural Resources Wildlife Resources Division, National Wild Turkey Federation, the Georgia Chapter of Safari Club International, and Ducks Unlimited.

 Georgia R3 Initiative: https://gwf.org/r3/